vanesascode/command-line-cheatsheet/README.md

 In windows:

-`del /s /q *`
+`del /s /q /a:h *`

 - "/q" is an option that suppresses the confirmation prompt, meaning it won't ask for confirmation before deleting each file.
 - "*" is a wildcard character that matches any file name in the current directory.
-- ".*" is another wildcard that matches any hidden files in the current directory.
+- `/a:h` This option specifies that the deletion should include hidden files.

 In Unix-like systems (Linux, macOS, BSD):